DB-aide/APS-what-if/README.md

+This version has been modified and tested with Debian 13.

 This branch is targeted at AAPS3.3.3.0 and the previously planned release for AAPS3.3.2 version is discontinued.
 The emulator documentation is not yet updated.
 Major changes are:
 - include the AAPS 3.2.0.4 capabilities